 Following the Beacon Merger, on March 13, 2014, Beacon changed its name to "FTE Networks, Inc." ("FTE" or the "Company").
-JusCom was consolidated under the name FTE Network Services ("FTE Network Services") - a turn-key infrastructure services company.
-Focus Venture Partners changed its name to FVP Worx, Inc., offering full service staffing solutions.
+JusCom began doing business as FTE Network Services ("FTE Network Services") - a turn-key infrastructure services company.
+Focus Venture Partners began doing business as FVP Worx, Inc., offering full service staffing solutions.
 Optos Capital Partners remains as a non-operating shell held for the purpose of future diversification opportunities.
-The following graphic depicts our organization following the Beacon Merger and the organizational changes described above:
+The following graphic depicts our organization following the Beacon Merger and the organizational changes described above, and represents the current organization of the Company: